sig5/collab-web/README.md

 11->Undo/redo operations are Supported.
 # Major attractions
 1->Fully Horizontally Scalable backend design.
-2->REDIS caching to store state of the user at small intervals of time.
+2->REDIS caching to store state of the rooms at small intervals of time.
+3->Load balanced distributed architecture.